thedissenter/thedissenter/content/episodes/115-Alexander-Rosenberg-Theory-of-Mind--History--Mental-Illusions--and-Nihilism.md

   \ In 2006-2007 he held a fellowship at the National Humanities Center.
 He was also\
   \ the Phi Beta Kappa-Romanell Lecturer for 2006-2007.
 He\u2019s the author of both\
   \ fictional and non-fictional literature, including The Atheist\u2019s Guide to\
-  \ Reality, The Girl from Krakow, and How History Gets Things Wrong."
+  \ Reality, The Girl from Krakow, and How History Gets Things Wrong.  "
 title: '#115 Alexander Rosenberg: Theory of Mind, History, Mental Illusions, and Nihilism'
 ---
 {{< episode >}}